arvigeus/AZ-204/Topics/Application Insights.md

 Reduces data traffic and costs while keeping analysis accurate.
 Helps avoid data limits and makes diagnostics easier.
 High sampling rates (> 60%) can affect log-based accuracy.
 Pre-aggregated metrics in SDKs solve this issue, but too much filtering can miss alerts.

 - **Adaptive sampling**: On by default, adjusts data volume to stay within set limits.
 Used in Azure Functions.
-- **Fixed-rate sampling**: You set the rate to reduce data volume, useful for syncing client and server data, aiding investigations of related events.
+- **Fixed-rate sampling**: You set the rate manually. ⭐: syncing client and server data to investigations of related events.
 - **Ingestion sampling**: Discards some data at the service endpoint to stay within monthly limits.
 Doesn't reduce app traffic.
 Use if you hit monthly limits, or get too much data, or using older SDK.

 For web apps, to group custom events, use the same `OperationId` value.